fbpx App Store Google Play

 Research Apps Before Downloading Them

-When downloading an app to your phone, it’s important to know what kind of information it obtains and what that information is utilized for.
+When downloading an app to your phone, it’s important to know what kind of information it obtains and what its used for.
 If you care about your data security, make sure you read the app’s privacy policy.
 When you look into the privacy policies of certain apps, you’d be surprised what data is collected and doesn’t need to be.

 Keep It Secure: